Station 5

 The intermediate conference has been convened in response to the necessity for a plural and situated theorisation of solidarity, grounded in the lived experiences of those who inhabit, resist, and navigate migration routes.
 Furthermore, the aim is to present intermediate outcomes of the project entering into a theoretical and methodological conversation with colleagues and scholars working on similar topics.

-The full programme and the book of abstracts are available for download:
+The full conference programme, the book of abstracts and the artistic events programme (Italian language) are available for download: Programme, Book of Abstracts, and Artistic Events (Italian Language)

 NAMING AND GROUNDING SOLIDARITY